Online Application User Guide

 States are required to follow the Brooks Act (QBS) if federal funding is used for engineering and design-related activities, including program management, construction management, feasibility studies, preliminary engineering, design, engineering, surveying, mapping, or architectural related services, see 23 CFR Part 172.

 TAP funding may be utilized for architectural and engineering costs.
 The Department has developed a list of pre-qualified consultants who have indicated an interest to provide A&E services for your project.
 Consultants must be procured based on a qualifications based selection process (QBS) in order to be eligible for TAP funding participation.
+Contact ODOT for further information.

 All TAP funded engineering contracts will be administered by the Department.
 The Sponsor will form a selection committee and interview a minimum of 3 qualified consultants from the pre-qualified list.
 The sponsor may include additional firms not on the pre-qualified list for interviews.